yaviddang20/yaviddang20.github.io/eecs206a/index.md

   <section class="overview">
     <h2>1.
 Introduction</h2>

-    <h3>(a) Project Goal</h3>
+    <h3>(a) Objective</h3>
     <p>
-      The goal of this project is to build an autonomous 3D reconstruction system that integrates a robotic manipulator with hand–eye calibrated perception and 3D Gaussian Splatting.
-A camera rigidly mounted to a robot arm captures images from multiple viewpoints while executing planned motions.
-Using known robot kinematics and accurate hand–eye calibration, camera poses are expressed in a common world frame and used to reconstruct a high-fidelity 3D scene representation.
+      This project investigates the integration of robotic manipulation, hand–eye calibration, and neural scene representations to construct a metric 3D reconstruction system.
+A camera rigidly mounted to a robotic manipulator is actively repositioned to acquire multi-view observations of a scene.
+Using known robot kinematics and an estimated hand–eye transformation, all camera poses are expressed in a common world coordinate frame and used to train a 3D Gaussian Splatting model.
     </p>

-    <h3>(b) Motivation and Challenges</h3>
+    <h3>(b) Motivation and Technical Challenges</h3>
     <p>
-      This project is interesting because it combines robot kinematics, calibration, and modern neural scene representations into a single pipeline.
-Unlike traditional structure-from-motion approaches that estimate camera poses visually, this system leverages precise robot motion to provide metric, repeatable camera poses.
-Key challenges include accurate hand–eye calibration, synchronization between motion and image capture, and maintaining consistency between the robot coordinate frames and the learned 3D representation.
+      Accurate 3D reconstruction is a foundational capability for robotic perception and manipulation.
+While classical structure-from-motion pipelines estimate camera poses visually, they often suffer from scale ambiguity, drift, and limited metric consistency.
+In contrast, leveraging robot-provided kinematics enables direct access to metric, repeatable camera poses.
+This approach, however, introduces challenges related to precise hand–eye calibration, synchronization between motion execution and image capture, and maintaining consistency across multiple coordinate frames throughout the reconstruction pipeline.
     </p>

-    <h3>(c) Real-World Applications</h3>
+    <h3>(c) Applications</h3>
     <p>
-      The techniques developed in this project are applicable to robotic inspection, manipulation, and automation tasks.
-Potential applications include object-level scene understanding for grasp planning, robotic bin picking, industrial inspection, and building digital twins of workspaces for simulation and motion planning.
+      The resulting system is applicable to a range of robotic tasks requiring accurate scene understanding, including grasp planning, bin picking, inspection, and the construction of digital twins for simulation and motion planning.
+The use of metric reconstructions aligned with the robot base frame facilitates downstream integration with manipulation and control algorithms.
     </p>
   </section>

   <!-- ================= DESIGN ================= -->

   <section class="features">
     <h2>2.
-Design</h2>
+System Design</h2>

-    <h3>(a) Design Criteria</h3>
+    <h3>(a) Design Requirements</h3>
     <p>
-      The system must produce accurate metric 3D reconstructions aligned to the robot base frame, support repeatable camera pose estimation using robot kinematics, and integrate with motion planning and control.
-Robustness to calibration error and sensor noise is also required.
+      The system is required to produce metric 3D reconstructions aligned to the robot base frame, support repeatable and deterministic camera pose estimation via robot kinematics, and integrate seamlessly with motion planning and control software.
+Robustness to sensor noise and moderate calibration error is also a key consideration.
     </p>

-    <h3>(b) System Design</h3>
+    <h3>(b) Architecture</h3>
     <p>
-      A fixed RGB camera is rigidly mounted to the robot end-effector.
-A hand–eye calibration procedure estimates the transformation between the camera and end-effector frames.
-The robot executes planned trajectories to sample views around the scene, and camera poses are computed using forward kinematics combined with the hand–eye transform.
-These poses are used directly in 3D Gaussian Splatting.
+      An RGB camera is rigidly mounted to the robot end-effector.
+A hand–eye calibration procedure estimates the fixed transformation between the camera and end-effector frames.
+The robot executes pre-planned trajectories to sample viewpoints around the scene.
+Camera poses are computed via forward kinematics composed with the hand–eye transformation and are provided directly to the 3D Gaussian Splatting optimization process.
     </p>

-    <h3>(c) Design Choices and Trade-offs</h3>
+    <h3>(c) Design Trade-offs</h3>
     <p>
-      Using robot-provided camera poses avoids drift and scale ambiguity but makes the system sensitive to calibration accuracy.
-3D Gaussian Splatting was chosen over mesh- or voxel-based methods for its ability to represent fine geometry and appearance, at the cost of higher training complexity.
+      Utilizing robot-derived camera poses eliminates scale ambiguity and drift inherent to purely vision-based methods but makes reconstruction quality sensitive to calibration accuracy.
+3D Gaussian Splatting was selected over voxel- or mesh-based representations due to its ability to capture fine geometric and appearance details, at the cost of increased training complexity and computational overhead.
     </p>

     <h3>(d) Engineering Considerations</h3>
     <p>
-      The reliance on robot kinematics improves repeatability and robustness in controlled environments.
-However, calibration errors directly affect reconstruction quality.
-The system prioritizes accuracy and consistency over computational efficiency, which is acceptable for offline reconstruction.
+      The system prioritizes geometric accuracy and frame consistency over real-time performance, making it suitable for offline reconstruction workflows.
+Errors in calibration or kinematic modeling directly propagate into the learned scene representation, emphasizing the importance of careful system calibration and validation.
     </p>
   </section>